Policy 606 - Textbooks and Instructional Materials

 4. fit within the constraints of the school district budget;

 5. are in the English language.
-Another language may be used, pursuant to Minn.
-Stat. § 124D.61;
+Another language may be used, pursuant to Minnesota Statutes section 124D.61;

 6. permit grade-level instruction for students to read and study America’s founding documents, including documents that contributed to the foundation or maintenance of America’s representative form of limited government, the Bill of Rights, our free-market economic system, and patriotism; and